-Last year, I decided to try the new classroom management idea that was all the rage on teachergram: opening up a sticker shop.
+So, I decided to try the new classroom management idea that was all the rage on teachergram: opening up a sticker shop.
 I jumped on the class sticker shop bandwagon!
-I wanted to add something new to our classroom management system and I figured this was worth a shot.
-I wasn’t sure if it would be a hit or not but for 10 bucks, I figured, why not!
+I wanted to add a fresh twist to our class reward options.
+For just 10 bucks, it seemed worth a shot!

 Our Classroom Management System

 Running a class sticker shop fits perfectly with the house system that I as a whole class management system.
 Houses earn points as the week goes on.
-At the end of the week, the house with the most points wins.
-Each student from that house then gets to choose a reward.
-They can choose from the student reward coupons or a sticker from the sticker shop.
+At the end of the week, the house members from the winning how get to select a reward.
+They can choose from the student reward coupons or get a sticker from the sticker shop.
 Check out this post to read more about the house system.

 Hype Them Up